Kyung-Chik Han: Legacy

 Kyung-Chik Han is primarily known for his leadership and humility.
 While Youngnak is no longer the biggest church in South Korea, it is, however, the most prominent Protestant church in the country.
 Like Kyung-Chik Han himself, his church's earliest ministry was primarily to northern defectors and this remains a hallmark of Young-nak church to this day.

 A significant party of his ministry involved humanitarian work with children during the Korean War.
 This was well underway when American evangelical, Robert Pierce, visited South Korea.
-The two worked together to build the foundations of World Vision, the world’s largest humanitarian organisation today.
+The two worked together to build the foundations of World Vision, one of the world's largest humanitarian organisation today.

 When he was awarded a Templeton Prize, he sold it and gave the money to charity.
 When he retired he moved to a modest cabin in the mountains and ensured that his sons did not receive the inheritance from his ministry or assume his position as many ministers in Korea do.
 There is a small museum at Young-nak Church in his honour.